Democratization: Waves of democratization

 A wave of democratization refers to a major surge of democracy in history.
-And Samuel P. Huntington identified three waves of democratization that have taken place in history.
-The first one brought democracy to Western Europe and Northern America in the 19th century.
+Samuel P. Huntington identified three waves of democratization that have taken place in history.
+The first one brought democracy to Western Europe and North America in the 19th century.
 It was followed by a rise of dictatorships during the Interwar period.
 The second wave began after World War II, but lost steam between 1962 and the mid-1970s.
 The latest wave began in 1974 and is still ongoing.
 Democratization of Latin America and the former Eastern Bloc is part of this third wave.

 Waves of democratization can be followed by waves of de-democratization.
 Thus, Huntington, in 1991, offered the following depiction.